Two Australia cricketers, three from England involved in fixing in India: Al Jazeera sting

-FIVE INTERNATIONAL cricketers — two from Australia and three from England — were allegedly involved in spot-fixing in Test matches involving India, according to a purported sting operation conducted by Al Jazeera.
+Five international cricketers — two from Australia and three from England — were allegedly involved in spot-fixing in Test matches involving India, according to a purported sting operation conducted by Al Jazeera.

 The Doha-based news channel did not identify the five players but said their names have been forwarded to the ICC, which has launched an inquiry.